-- If you don’t have buttermilk on hand you can make your own (see post for details) or you can use regular milk instead.
+- If you don’t have buttermilk on hand you can make your own (see post for details) or you can use regular milk or milk substitutes instead.

 - If you’d prefer to use an American buttercream, you can use one full recipe of Simple Vanilla Buttercream instead.

 - Or if you’re looking for a chocolate buttercream version, check out my Classic Birthday Cake.

 - If you want a white cake instead of a yellow cake, use this recipe here.

 - I used a decorating comb for the texture on the sides of the cake.
 I used the left side of the one on the left pictured here.

 - Be sure to check my Swiss Meringue Buttercream post for tips and troubleshooting.